COOLmanYT/people-first-design/README.md

 ## License

-This project is open-source.
+This project is open-source and projected by the CC BY-SA 4.0 licence.
-Use it, remix it, improve it.
+Use it, remix it, improve it, with attribution.
 Just don’t use it to trick people.

+Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)

+People First Design © 2026 by COOLmanYT is licensed under Creative Commons Attribution-ShareAlike 4.0 International.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0/.

+For more information about the licence see LICENCE.

 ---
 Built with the belief that the internet can still be a nice place. :D